pandeykumar/wkshop1-docker/README.md

  Should see something like this :
  ![node version](https://drive.google.com/uc?id=160iwOvhJK7Kkx3H2IeUA1R0s5tMoOuJq)

-### Create a nodejs app from this repository
+### Setup the nodejs app in this repository

-1. cd to *nodejs-hello-world* and run install command to download all the related node packages as specified in the package.json
+1. cd to *nodejs-hello-world* and run npm install command to download all the related node packages as specified in the package.json

 ```
 cd nodejs-hello-world